Alaska Chilkat Bald Eagle Preserve

 Kluane National Park and Reserve of Canada

-As part of a larger system of national parks and historic sites found throughout Canada, Kluane National Park and Reserve protects and presents a nationally significant example of Canada's North Coast Mountains natural region and the associated regional cultural heritage.
+Kluane National Park represents some of the most amazing panaramas of mountain passes, crystal clear fresh water lakes and ample opportunities to view wild life.
+As part of a larger system of national parks and historic sites found throughout Canada, Kluane National Park protects and presents a nationally significant example of Canada's North Coast Mountains natural region and the associated regional cultural heritage.
 Fostering public understanding, appreciation and enjoyment of Kluane National Park and Reserve while ensuring ecological and commemorative integrity for present and future generations is Parks Canada's goal.

 PO Box 5495